 “The sense of self and being true defines who you really are.
 The mistake is made when you lie to yourself trying to hide the truth.
 If you wear a mask for too long, there will come a time when you can not remove it without removing your face.”

 “My name is Aleana, and I am 47.
 I always felt a bit different when it comes to my gender like most Transgender people.
 After a great deal of pain and denial, I guess I just got to a point where I had to start living my truth, I was sick of living a facade.
 You see I have gender Dysphoria, fairly mild compared to some, but sometimes still difficult to deal with nonetheless.
-I have been going through my Transition for a long time and on Hormone Replacement Therapy for 12 months now.
+I have been going through my Transition for a long time and on Hormone Replacement Therapy for over 24 months now.
 I’m feeling really positive with the way it’s going.
 For those who don’t understand Gender Dysphoria is not an illness per-se, it is more like being a guitar that is not tuned right.
 You can play a song but it is never correct.
 Once the guitar is in tune the music is divine.
 The noise of Dysphoria is gone; I am finally able to live true to myself”.

 “I have lived in Launceston & Westbury for the last 14 years.
 I was born in Riverside, California and grew up all over the U.S.A.
 I moved here when I fell in love with a wonderful woman who lived here in Launceston and we were married for 13 years but we are divorced now.
 I am a parent of 7 children, with 3 wonderful children who are still living at home with me.
 Once I realised how scared the kids were, we moved out.
 I was raised to believe in marriage and that you do everything you can to make it work.
 But it was an unbearable existence due to the violence.
 All things aside we are a very happy and successful family.
 All of my children are exceptional in one form or another and I am proud of all of them.I have a daughter who is studying journalism at Monash University, one who became a nurse, another studying to become a private security contractor for the US government,another who is finishing year 12.
 Three of my kids have been studying Jujitsu while going to grade school.
 We as a family have set many goals over the years and we achieve them together.
 In my past I have been a skier, a grave digger, Performance Car driver,a small business owner,a farmer, artist,radio announcer and more recently, I have worked with people who have disabilities.
 But the greatest job of all has been being a father.
 In some ways we are just like any other family.
 Except I am Transgender…”.